Vetal0205/racket_prefix_calculator_project/devlog.md

 Now this function produces tokens to be passed to the parser (next session):
  (tokenizer (string->list "+*2$1+$2"))
 '(Add Mul (Num 2) (Ref 1) Add (Ref 2))

+# October 22, 8:20 PM

+For this session i plan to implement pare-expr in its fullest.
+I am still not sure how exactly to implement it because recently i was pointed to the fact that parser use parse trees for evaluation.
+Now i am confused, i thought racket, as functional language, would take this part of me because of the way functions are applied.